Hot Tubs Report Woman-in-Spa

 Another easy way to lower your chlorine level is to empty your spa.
 After filling with fresh water, you can add the necessary chemicals by carefully testing the water.

-Use of a chlorine neutralizer
+Use of a Chlorine Neutralizer

 If your chlorine level is very high after a shock or after adding too many chlorine granules and you need to use your spa quickly, you can use a chlorine neutralizer.
 It is recommended that you use the above mentioned methods to let the chlorine level subside naturally if possible.